Ritik210/Unity-scripts/README.md

 # Unity-scripts
-These are unity scripts which we generally needes in our unity projects.
+These are unity scripts which we generally needes in unity projects.